qwerinope/qweribot/README.md

 ### Invulns

 Invulns, or invulnerable chatters cannot be shot with items and cannot get hit by explosives.
-They can however use items.
+When an invuln uses an item or a lootbox they lose their invuln status.
 The intended use for invulns is for when you need to talk to a chatter, or for using other bots.
 Invulns don't need moderator or vip status in the channel.
 The chatterbot and streamer always are invuln and cannot be stripped of this status.
-Admins can add and remove invulns.
+Moderators can add and remove invulns.
+On your first message in chat you will recieve 10 minutes of invuln status.

 ### Commands